-DB's €485 billion loan book remains well diversified by region, asset class and segment (Exhibits 9 and 10).
-The bank holds collateral of €2695 billion against performing exposures and €5.1 billion of loan loss reserves in addition to various hedges that will help significantly reduce the bank's overall exposure to potential more major loan losses.
-About half of the bank's lending is directed to German corporate and retail customers, with very low exposure to unsecured consumer lending and a clear focus on highly collateralised Germany-focused residential mortgages that are typically fixed long-term, display loan-to-value (LTV) ratios of around 66% and very low delinquency ratios of less than 20 basis points, supported by strong employment levels in Germany.
+DB's €480 billion loan book remains well diversified by region, asset class and segment (Exhibits 9 and 10).
+The bank holds collateral of €2606 billion against performing exposures and €5.4 billion of loan loss reserves in addition to various hedges that will help significantly reduce the bank's overall exposure to potential more major loan losses.
+About half of the bank's lending is directed to German corporate and retail customers, with very low exposure to unsecured consumer lending and a clear focus on highly collateralised Germany-focused residential mortgages that are typically fixed long-term, display loan-to-value (LTV) ratios of below 50% for 65% of the book and very low delinquency ratios, supported by strong employment levels in Germany.
 More than half of the loans are to retail and wealth customers, the remaining part of the loan book is exposed to corporate and investment banking: about 30% of the loan portfolio sits in the Corporate Bank (CB) - about half of which is in lower-risk transaction banking balances - and the Investment Bank (IB) holds about 20% of the bank's loan balances, mainly in asset-backed loans and CRE.

-DB's loan book remains well diversified, despite some higher-risk pockets

-Gross loans by segment and loan type, as of Q3 2023
+Exhibit 8 DB's loan book remains well diversified, despite some higher-risk pockets Gross loans by segment and loan type, as of Q1 2024